 Died aged 80

-William Wordsworth (7 April 1770 – 23 April 1850) was a major English Romantic poet who, with Samuel Taylor Coleridge, helped to launch the Romantic Age in English literature with their joint publication Lyrical Ballads (1798).
-Wordsworth's magnum opus is generally considered to be The Prelude, a semiautobiographical poem of his early years that he revised and expanded a number of times.
-It was posthumously titled and published, before which it was generally known as "the poem to Coleridge".
-Wordsworth was Britain's Poet Laureate from 1843 until his death from pleurisy on 23 April 1850.DbPedia
+William Wordsworth (7 April 1770 – 23 April 1850) was an English Romantic poet who, with Samuel Taylor Coleridge, helped to launch the Romantic Age in English literature with their joint publication Lyrical Ballads (1798).
+Wordsworth's magnum opus is generally considered to be The Prelude, a semi-autobiographical poem of his early years that he revised and expanded a number of times.
+It was posthumously titled and published by his wife in the year of his death, before which it was generally known as "the poem to Coleridge".
+Wordsworth was Poet Laureate from 1843 until his death from pleurisy on 23 April 1850.DbPedia

 Commemorated on 12 plaques

 Here dwelt William Wordsworth B.1770 D.1850

 9 North Parade, Bath, United Kingdom where they lived

 William Wordsworth stayed here with Raisley Calvert 1794-95.

 Robin Hood Inn, 51 King Street, Penrith, United Kingdom where they stayed

 To commemorate the sesquicentenary of the death of William Wordsworth at Rydal Mount

 Rydal Mount, Rydal, United Kingdom where they died (1850)

 On this site stood the grammar school which William Wordsworth Poet Laureate attended as a boy.
 To this school also came Fletcher Christian leader of the Mutiny On The Bounty April 28th 1788

 All Saints Rooms, Cockermouth, United Kingdom where they attended school

 The Village School.
 The Rector and Church wardens were among the pioneers of education for children of ordinary village folk.
 This small building, now the famous Gingerbread Shop, was the village school for over 220 years from its opening in 1630AD.
 William Wordsworth and his wife and sister, who believed that universal education was the way for children to escape poverty and ignorance, taught here in the early 19th century.
 Village children today still attend the church primary school, across the River Rothay from the Parish Church

 Main street, Grasmere, United Kingdom where they taught

 The Three Tuns.
 Reputedly built as the Dower House of the Bell Family, Lords of the Manor, this building became a leading coaching inn.
 William & Dorothy Wordsworth stayed here in 1802.